MuhammadMudassirRaza12345/MuhammadMudassirRaza12345/README.md

 👀 I’m interested in solution of problems related to python,ETL Pipeline , DataWare Housing.

-👯‍♀️ I'm looking to collaborate on open soure projects Data Engineer and Cloud (AWS , GCP).
+👯‍♀️ I'm looking to collaborate on open soure projects Data Engineer and Cloud (AWS , GCP, Azure).